tree-schema/tree-schema-python/docs/examples/data_lineage.rst

 Since Tree Schema captures data lineage at the field level you may have an overwhelming number of data assets that are impacted by even the smallest breaking change.
-To help provide a more succienct output to you there are several arguments you can use when interacting with the Tree Schema API to reduce the clutter.
+To help provide a more succinct output to you there are several arguments you can use when interacting with the Tree Schema API to reduce the clutter.

 1. Change the `max_depth` for finding breaking changes.